 The world of content is more or less 3D today.
-Three dimensional views have improved their likability in movies, games, televisions, commercials etc. We have come to a stage where you could cherish the splendour of 3D within the palm of your hands!
-As 3D became popular, the next challenge was in updating them and with the latest arrival of interactivity 3D has easily accepted that challenge.
+Three dimensional views have improved their likability in movies, games, televisions, commercials etc. We have even come to a stage where we could cherish the splendour of 3D within the palm of our hands!
+As 3D became popular, the next challenge was in updating them and with the arrival of interactivity and simulation, 3D has easily accepted that challenge.
 When three dimensional imageries became interactive, its applicability began to have drastic changes and now its use is spread over multiple areas like business, education, medicine etc. As they grow in popularity, let us see how the world wide web fares in terms of viewing and accessing three dimensional content.